-Digital collaboration
+Digital Collaboration

 The development project participants in construction projects are more diverse and widely dispersed than those in most other industries (Livesey, 2016).
 They need to communicate and align frequently, since minor changes could significantly increase the construction program or costs.
 This contributes to why many construction-technology companies have focused on tools that promote digital collaboration (Blanco et al., 2017).
-Some of the available tools for collaboration are now discussed subsequently
+Some of the available tools for collaboration are now discussed subsequently.

-2.5.5.1 Online document editing systems: Online document editing systems allows you to create and share work online.
+2.5.5.1 Online document editing systems: Online document editing systems allow you to create and share work online.
 You can create spreadsheets, documents, presentations, forms and drawings, save them online and invite others to edit and view them.
 The team can work on the files simultaneously, view all editing in real-time and use a comments feature for discussion.
-An example is the “Google Docs”
+An example is ‘Google Docs’.

 2.5.5.2 Project file sharing platforms: File Transfer Protocol (FTP) sites facilitate the transfer of large files that can be made available online to all project participants by using a project file sharing platform.
-An example is the “Dropbox” or private FTP sites.
+An example is ‘Dropbox’ or private FTP sites.

 2.5.5.3 Online project meetings management services: Online project meeting management service platforms provide online space for meetings, webinars and workshop sessions.
 These services manage invites, scheduling, registering, screen sharing, file sharing, custom universal resource locators (URLs) and attendee feedback.
-An example is the “GoToMeeting” or “Join.
-Me”
+Examples include ‘GoToMeeting’ or ‘Join.
+Me’.

 2.5.5.4 Web-based phone tools: The geographically distributed teams and the different heterogeneous systems used make the much-needed effective information communication difficult to achieve (Jallow et al., 2014).
 Web-based phone tools can be used for group video calling, call forwarding, voicemail, instant messaging or file sharing capabilities.
-Example are “Skype, Yahoo, Viber and Whatsapp”
+Examples include Skype, Yahoo, Viber and Whatsapp.

-2.5.5.5 Project information distribution and communication: The construction process is known to be information intensive with large amounts of information such as drawings, specifications, bills of quantities generated mostly in paper-based form, which are complex to manage (Jallow et al., 2014) Cloud based project information distribution and communication solutions can be organized by project participants and managed by an invitation communication process.
-An example is the Example: “SmartBidNet”.
+2.5.5.5 Project information distribution and communication: The construction process is known to be information intensive with large amounts of information, such as drawings, specifications and bills of quantities, generated mostly in paper-based form, which are complex to manage (Jallow et al., 2014).
+Cloud based project information distribution and communication solutions can be organised by project participants and managed by an invitation communication process.
+An example is ‘SmartBidNet’.

 2.5.5.6 Collaborative cost estimation: Web-based cost estimation solutions with real-time collaboration is a type of software that provides editing and sharing capabilities and allows multiple people to work on one file, see each other’s work, exchange instant messages, and produce one complete file.
-An example is the “Takeoff”
+An example is ‘Takeoff’.

-2.5.5.7 Quick, real-time project communication: Group messaging services allows one to send group text messages online or from a phone, manage and forward replies and organize contacts into groups to quickly send project updates and broadcasts.
-These services sometimes connect to online databases of the construction industry which manages and organize profile data, request information updates and sync with other solutions to keep information current and available.
+2.5.5.7 Quick, real-time project communication: Group messaging services allow one to send group text messages online or from a phone, manage and forward replies and organise contacts into groups to quickly send project updates and broadcasts.
+These services sometimes connect to online databases of the construction industry which manages and organises profile data, requests information updates and syncs with other solutions to keep information current and available.
 Users can browse companies, projects and geographic regions and write and read peer reviews of company services.
-An example is the “GroupeMe” and “JobSite123”
+Examples include ‘GroupeMe’ and ‘JobSite123’.

 2.5.5.8 RIBA`s “Assembling a Collaborative Project Team” Tool: “Assembling a Collaborative Project Team” has been developed in conjunction with the RIBA Plan of Work 2013.
 The plan of work (2013) provides more detailed guidance, specific activities and the focused tools that are essential for those responsible for and involved in assembling a project team.